mozoarella/dylanmaassen.nl/content/projects.md

 The source can be found on {{<extlink url="https://github.com/dylantic/blogimagegen" text="GitHub">}}

+## Tibby
+A Discord bot written in Go.
+Development has been frozen for the moment, but I expect to pick it back up pretty soon. (last edited July 2024)

+Of course the source can be found here on {{<extlink url="https://github.com/TibbyRocks/Tibby" text="GitHub">}}

 ## B2
 This one is very much still a work in progress.
 I found {{<extlink url="https://wiki.nikiv.dev/" text="this project">}} online and really wanted to do something similar.
 Just a repository of everything I know.
 I've decided on the name "B2" which makes it sound like a hip new AWS service, but it's actually just "Brain 2".